Gregg Jarrett on Joe Rogan's Future - February 7th, Hour 2

 God bless you.

-Um I'm glad we were able to help a little bit.
+I'm glad we were able to help a little bit.

-There are people that I will tell you this, I'm gonna bring in, I can say this the right way, Linda, but there are people that we don't even know, and they get into trouble, they get a positive test, and they call, and they what did Sean say again?
+I'm going to bring, I can say this the right way, Linda, but there are people that we don't even know, and they get into trouble.

-And and that's why I've been repeating it, and I'm explaining to the audience why I repeat it.
+And that's why I've been repeating it, and I'm explaining to the audience why I repeat it.

-And we tell them, and then they call the doctor, and the doctor will say, Well, we can't find it.
+And we tell them, and then they call the doctor, and the doctor will say, well, we can't find it.

-And so we go to work, and I mean, I've spent hours of my life on the phone for even people that I don't know, and many people that I do know, finding where they might have the monoclons.
+And I mean, I've spent hours of my life on the phone for even people that I don't know and many people that I do know finding where they might have the monoclonals.

-I know more about this thing than I ever dreamed I would know.
+So I just don't, I want people to understand I know more about this thing than I ever dreamed I would know.

 I wish I didn't.

-Um that's a great success story.
+So that's a great success story.

-It should be available for free, like everything was down in Florida up until recently.
+It should be available for free like everything was down in Florida up until recently.

-Uh, let's say hi to Elizabeth is in North Carolina.
+Let's say hi to Elizabeth is in North Carolina.

-Hey Elizabeth, how are you?
+Hey, Elizabeth, how are you?

 Glad you called.